Cenbull70/Group4_Project/README.md

 ## Key Observations:

-- Clear trends and seasonal patterns in both indices.
+- Clear trends in both indices.

-- Strong correlations between lagged values and the target variables.
+- Data for all features is continious and there is no break or major fluxuations in values.

 ## Modeling for IXIC and NYA